vova7878/PanamaPort/README.md

  - VarHandleApi - backport of java.lang.invoke.VarHandle, but without polymorphic behavior.
 Unfortunately, it did not exist before Android 9

 ### Get started
+To use the library you need at least JDK 21 and compileSdk 34

 Before you add the library to your project, make sure it supports the dependencies from jitpack.io

 Add it in your root settings.gradle at the end of repositories: